Primogeniture: Historical examples

+A few prominent examples of reigning queens in medieval and early modern periods include Irene of Athens, Didda of Kashmir, Razia Sultana of the Delhi Sultanate, Margaret, Maid of Norway who was the queen of Scotland, Margaret I of the Kalmar Union, Isabella I of Castile and her daughter Joanna of Castile, Mary, Queen of Scots, Mary I of England and her sister Elizabeth I of England, Jeanne III of Navarre as well as Christina, Queen of Sweden.

+A few examples from the early modern times include Queen Anne, Queen Victoria, Maria Theresa of the Habsburg monarchy, and Catherine the Great of Russia.
+A few examples from the current century include Elizabeth II of the United Kingdom, Margrethe II of Denmark and Beatrix of the Netherlands.

 In England all land passed to any widow strictly for life, then by primogeniture.
 Until the Statute of Wills was passed in 1540, a will could control only personal property.
 Real estate (land) passed to the eldest male descendant by operation of law.
 The statute gave power to landowners to "devise" land by the use of a new device, part of any will, including heading "testament".
 The default setting of such primogeniture applying absent express written words in England was not changed until the Administration of Estates Act 1925.

 In law, primogeniture is the rule of inheritance whereby land descends to the oldest son.
 Under the feudal system of medieval Europe, primogeniture generally governed the inheritance of land held in military tenure (see knight).
 The effect of this rule was to keep the father's land for the support of the son who rendered the required military service.
 When feudalism declined and the payment of a tax was substituted for military service, the need for primogeniture disappeared.
 In England the 1540 Act permitted the oldest son to be entirely cut off from inheriting, and in the 17th century military tenure was abolished; primogeniture is, nevertheless, a fading custom of the gentry and farm owners in England and Wales.

 An ancient and alternative way in which women succeeded to power, especially without displacing the direct male line descendants of the first monarchs, was consortium or coregency between husband and wife or other relatives.
 The most notable are the Egyptian cases of Hatshepsut and Thutmose III, and the monarchs of the Ptolemaic Dynasty.